 A couple of years ago I thought that I had finally come across a granola bar that didn’t crumble and wasn’t too sweet, as it used more nut butter as a binder.
 But when I tried to make them a second time, full of confidence, huzzah for hubris! as they too crumbled on me.

 This year, however, I do have a somewhat uncrumbly bar!
-Though to be more precise, it’s granola bar’s more expensive cousin, the nut bar.
+Though to be more precise, it’s granola bar’s more bourgeois cousin, the nut bar.

 The recipe is adapted from Sally’s Baking Addiction snack bars.
 These bars are bound by a combination of honey and almond butter, which I’ve played with to get the sweetness level that I prefer – I’ve about halved the honey and quadrupled the almond butter.
 Doing this does make the bars more crunchy and brittle though, so I would refer to the original recipe if you’d prefer a chewier texture.

 The finer you chop the nuts, the easier the bars will be to cut into pieces.
-I usually leave some in slightly larger chunks but mostly smaller.
+I usually leave a scattering larger chunks, but chop most of the nuts smaller.
 The almond butter-honey paste is quite thick, so it will take a bit of effort to work it into the nuts and evenly distribute it.
 However, as the binder, it’s important to make sure all the nuts are coated in some to ensure the bars stay together.

-I’ve gone with a salted dark chocolate and almond combination to mimic my roommate’s favourite nut bar – but I’ve also made these with dried fruits (which can easily start to add too much sweetness) and other nuts instead.
+I’ve gone with a salted dark chocolate and almond combination to mimic my roommate’s favourite nut bar.
+It’s my favourite combination as well.
+This recipe makes bars that are crisp, relatively sturdy and portable, and not too sweet (and the extra salt is predictably wonderful!).
+You can certainly switch it up though!
+I’ve made these with dried fruits instead of chocolate, though they can easily start to add too much sweetness, and other nuts instead.
 Sally’s Baking Addiction has a number of variations on the original recipe too.

 salted dark chocolate and almond bars